michaelraba/michaelraba.github.io/_pages/about.md

 * Examine the flow's most energetic content *using Fourier-PCA analysis*, average in time, the azimuthal ($\theta$) direction $\in$ spectral domain.

-This decompositon is useful to tease out the periodic nature of turulence: despite the quasi-random nature of turublence, after the above procedure, and averaging along the cross-section direction, we see there is a surprising structure to this chaos:
+This decomposition is useful to tease out the periodic nature of turbulence: despite the quasi-random nature of turbulence, after the above procedure, and averaging along the cross-section direction, we see there is a surprising structure to this chaos:

 <figure>
   <img src="/images/m5.gif" alt="Alt text">